Bullseye198/DiscoverMars/README.md

 To do:
 - Display an list of images (Adapter, List Fragment and ListViewModel)
 - Refractor
-- Connect it to the remote to see if api works
 - Store the data to our local database
 - Abstract more by putting fragment switching logic into viewmodel

 In Progress:
-- ListViewModel call usecase
+- Connect it to the remote to see if api works

 Done: